urschrei/convertbng/README.md

     - use `convert_lonlat()`
 - transform longitudes and latitudes to ETRS89 Eastings and Northings, **very quickly** (without OSTN02 corrections):
     - use `convert_etrs89()`
-- transform OSGB36 Eastings and Northings to ETRS89 latitude and longitude, **very quickly** (without OSTN02 corrections):
+- transform ETRS89 Eastings and Northings to ETRS89 latitude and longitude, **very quickly** (the transformation does not use OSTN02):
     - use `convert_etrs89_to_lonlat()`
 - convert ETRS89 Eastings and Northings to their most accurate real-world representation, using the OSTN02 corrections:
     - use `convert_etrs89_to_osgb36()`